DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/fts.rst

 ------------------------

   * DataManagement/FTSVersion: FTS2/FTS3.
 Set it to FTS3...
-  * DataManagement/FTSPlacement/FTS3/ServerPolicy: Policy to choose the FTS server see bellow
+  * DataManagement/FTSPlacement/FTS3/ServerPolicy: Policy to choose the FTS server see below

 FTS servers definition